Is buying a house a good investment?

 Fifty-six percent of respondents agreed that renting in this market was a complete waste of money.
 While “waste” seems like a strong word, the argument is supported by the fact that rents are exploding across the country, with the median rent rising 19.3% from 2020 to 2021 alone.

 Gen Z was the most likely to think owning a home in the current market was a bad investment.
-Though they’re the youngest participants in this study, many seasoned financial investors agree: Bloomberg recently reported that multiple predictions suggest we’re soon headed for a housing crash.
-Experts aside, the next piece of our study looks into the general population’s perception of why homeownership might not be a good investment.
+With average 30-year mortgage rates as high as 7% in 2022, buying a home can be a weighty financial burden, especially for those trying to repay student loans.
+The next piece of our study looks into the general population’s perception of why homeownership might not be a good investment.

 For years homeownership has been seen as a solid investment, but buying a home isn’t for everyone.
+Twenty-nine percent of our respondents said they would prefer to rent rather than own.
 We considered the viewpoints of those not currently invested in or looking to invest in a home and what investments they prioritize.

 While the most common reason for not owning a home was affordability (39%), a potential bust of the real estate market could easily change this statistic.
 And a substantial number of Americans still prefer renting, even during historically high rent hikes.
 Twenty-nine percent found the flexibility of renting agreeable, which may be particularly valuable during the age of remote work; 26% said renting simply feels easier.

-Half of respondents thought stock market picks were better investments than homes.
-Forty percent said the same thing about cryptocurrencies, while 32% preferred that their cash go to NFTs.
+For the 30% of respondents who said buying a home is not a good investment, we asked how they would invest their money.
+Half of these respondents thought stocks were better investments than homes.
+Forty percent said the same thing about cryptocurrencies, while 32% preferred that their cash goes to NFTs.
 Men were especially keen on investing in NFTs in lieu of homeownership.

 How housing costs add up for owners

-Digging further into some of the details of homeownership, we asked respondents who already owned at least one home about how much they went over budget and what they have to spend the most on every year to maintain their residence(s).
+The cost of buying a home doesn’t end at the asking price.
+We asked current homeowners how much they went over budget on their home purchase and what they spend the most on every year to maintain their residence(s).

 Currently, the nationwide average property tax rate is 1.1% of a home’s assessed value.
 This doesn’t include homeowners association (HOA) fees, which 7% of homeowners agreed was one of the most expensive parts of owning a home.